3 Zhun1 屯

 Nevertheless line 4 should propose marriage (or an alliance) to line 1 as it is masculine which creates momentum.
 If the masculinity of line 1 can be obtained, line 4 will be able to go forward and sustain line 5, the king and the host line of hexagram Zhun.
 This is auspicious with nothing unfavourable.

-Commentary on the image: (Line 4 ought) to propose (marriage) and then to go forward, which shows cleverness.
+Commentary on the image: Line 4 ought to propose marriage and then go forward, which shows cleverness.

 Line 4 needs masculine momentum to be born but masculine line 5 which could lead it to leave hexagram Zhun is engaged to line 2 and only possibly lifts line 2 up.
 Therefore it is clever to get masculine reinforcement (from line 1) and go forward to sustain line 5 in accomplishing the mission of hexagram Zhun.

 Enlightenment through six four: Unity is strength.
 When all are suffering difficulty, one must ally with others to support the major force to make a breakthrough.
 It is auspicious to achieve a mission through concerted effort and there is nothing unfavourable.
 Auspiciousness is a type of good luck and will facilitate the achievement of what is intended.
 Nothing unfavourable signifies that everything will be of benefit afterward.
-Should this line not abide by the advice and change to masculine, the hexagram would become Sui (17), to follow.
-Here it would be led to misfortune as it doesn't follow a righteous course to attain achievement.
+Should this line not abide by the advice but change to masculine, the hexagram would become Sui (17), to follow, wherein line 4 will be led to misfortune if it doesn't follow a righteous course to attain achievement.

 The 5th line

-Text: (The subject is in a state of) Zhun (difficulty in initiating with), or Tun (storing up) its fat (屯其膏); to persist on a small scale is auspicious; to persist on a large scale is ominous.
+The subject is in a state of Zhun (difficulty in initiating with) or Tun (storing up) its fat (屯其膏).
+To persist on a small scale is auspicious; to persist on a large scale is ominous.

 屯zhun or tun2 其gi2 (its)膏gao (fat) can be annotated as: difficulty in initiating with its fat, or storing up its fat.
 Fat forms when there is enough food to eat, and it can be used to support the body through lean times.